jo-tools/ats-codesign-innosetup/README.md

 This repository includes a Xojo Example Project `ATS CodeSign Docker.xojo_project` which
 - uses a Post Build Script `AzureTrustedSigning` to codesign the Windows builds using [Azure Trusted Signing](https://azure.microsoft.com/en-us/products/trusted-signing)
-- uses a Docker Container ([jotools/ats-codesign](https://hub.docker.com/r/jotools/ats-codesign)) to perform the codesigning using [jsign](https://github.com/ebourg/jsign)
+  - using the Docker Container ([jotools/ats-codesign](https://hub.docker.com/r/jotools/ats-codesign)) to perform the codesigning using [jsign](https://github.com/ebourg/jsign)
+- uses a Post Build Script `CreateZIP` to package the built and codesigned application in a `.zip`
+- uses a Post Build Script `InnoSetup` to build a *(codesigned)* windows installer
+  - using the Docker Container ([jotools/ats-innosetup](https://hub.docker.com/r/jotools/ats-innosetup)) to create the windows installer using [InnoSetup](https://jrsoftware.org/isinfo.php)

 This allows the Windows application to be built and codesigned with the Xojo IDE running on all Windows, macOS or Linux.